andysalerno/pass-ifier/README.md

 Python tool for generating strong, yet still humanly memorable, passwords that can be deterministically regenerated at any time.

 # Example:
     $ python3 Passifier.py
-Master password:
+    Master password
     Site name (case insensitive): facebook
     number to recalc a password, or enter to calc new one:
     Your password: NovelsSunwardsPeacefulness:93
     happy? (if no, will reroll) y/n: n
     Your password: ScalpingAquiferGimmickry:37
     happy? (if no, will reroll) y/n: n
     Your password: CamembertSplashersColonials:71
     happy? (if no, will reroll) y/n: n
     Your password: PerusalGrimyGenteelest:96
     happy? (if no, will reroll) y/n: n
     Your password: UnfeltDestructivenessAnodizing:50
     happy? (if no, will reroll) y/n: n
     Your password: HelicoptsCrapedReiterated:5
     happy? (if no, will reroll) y/n: n
     Your password: AdulterousTrottingVotable:66
     happy? (if no, will reroll) y/n: n
     Your password: PreacceptanceJanitorialCasteless:46
     happy? (if no, will reroll) y/n: n
     Your password: GluttingInterrelatednessQuietest:44
     happy? (if no, will reroll) y/n: n
     Your password: CressetsAlgorismMeta:55
     happy? (if no, will reroll) y/n: y

 # What's a deterministic password generator?